matplotlib/matplotlib/doc/users/next_whats_new/backend_registry.rst

 BackendRegistry
 ~~~~~~~~~~~~~~~

-New `~/.BackendRegistry` class is the single source of truth for available
+New :class:`~matplotlib.backends.registry.BackendRegistry` class is the single
-backends.
-The singleton instance is `matplotlib.backends.registry.backend_registry`.
+source of truth for available backends.
+The singleton instance is
+``matplotlib.backends.registry.backend_registry``.